Ernest-Mbikan/test_newbranch/readme.md

 ## hello world

-great to kow that there more than one way to do this.
+Great to kow that there are more than one way to do this work.